Projectredunimore/Drone_S500/README.md

 ![Drone control](https://github.com/Projectredunimore/Drone_S500/assets/125361810/39cb8d59-2b82-4dd9-9a68-5e05fd69a502)

+-   Toggle A: Arming the controller will initialize joystick controls and the drone can now be controlled via the controller.
+-   Toggle B: Toggling down this toggle will activate "Emergency Kill" which will stop all motors.

 ## Flight modes

 **Stabilize:** Stabilize mode provides basic stabilization by automatically leveling the drone and maintaining a stable horizontal attitude.